Sure, you know how to read.

 “The prompts broadened my thinking and challenged my writing.” — 2017 Weekly What participant

-I originally created The Weekly What to supplement my Writing Unbound course.
+I originally created Read Like a Writer (under a different name) to supplement my Writing Unbound course.
 But not everyone has an extra two or three hours a week to pursue an intensive writing program.
-So I’m also offering The Weekly What as a standalone program—think of it as a course in critical reading with a self-directed writing class as a bonus.
+So I’m also offering Read Like a Writer as a standalone program—a self-directed course in critical reading.

 Commit to the program by February 4th